Susan E. Fasoli, ScD, OTR/L

-Dr. Fasoli is an active member of the American Occupational Therapy Association, and has served on a number of committees for the American Congress of Rehabilitation Medicine (ACRM).
+Dr. Fasoli is an active member of the American Occupational Therapy Association (AOTA) and has served on a number of committees for the American Congress of Rehabilitation Medicine (ACRM).
 She co-chairs the interprofessional ACRM Stroke ISIG Movement Interventions Task Force.
-She has served as a section editor for the Archives of Physical Medicine and Rehabilitation and is a peer reviewer for several professional journals.
-During the winter months she enjoys her role as a ski instructor for children with autism and developmental delay at a local ski area.
+She has served as a section editor for the Archives of Physical Medicine and Rehabilitation and peer reviewer for several professional journals.
+During the summer months she enjoys kayaking, hiking, and sailing with family and friends.